What Is Your Business Credit Score?

 6. Pay Your Vendors or Suppliers Before the Due Date

 Paying your vendor before the actual due date is arguably the fastest way to build business credit.
-On the contrary, paying late is the fastest way to lower your business credit score.
-Paying before the due date is also a surefire way to earn the aforementioned benefits (i.e. discounts, promotions, etc.).
+On the contrary, paying late is the quickest way to lower your business credit score.
+Paying before the due date is also a surefire way to earn the benefits mentioned above (i.e., discounts, promotions, etc.).

 7. Pay Expenses with a Business Credit Card

-Thankfully, many credit card providers have greatly loosened their requirements for business credit cards.
+Thankfully, many credit card providers have considerably loosened their requirements for business credit cards.
 It is now much easier for younger businesses to obtain business credit cards and begin building business credit.

 8. Make Sure Vendors and Suppliers Report Your Payment History

 Sometimes, a potential vendor will not report to the bureaus unless a new business partner urges them to do so.
-If the vendor does not report, your timely payments will have no effect on your business credit profile.
-In this case, you would only be able to negotiate better terms with that vendor, and no one else.
+If the vendor does not report, your timely payments will not affect your business credit profile.
+In this case, you would only be able to negotiate better terms with that vendor and no one else.
 Only that vendor would be aware of your payment history.

 Vendors that report to the three bureaus may be more likely to offer rewards for timely payments, like longer terms.
-Credit bureaus like to see this, at it denotes high financial reliability.
+Credit bureaus like to see this, as it denotes high financial reliability.

 9. Look into Different Types of Credit

-Also, you should only consider a line of credit if you’ll be able to pay off your balance in a fairly short time frame.
+Also, you should only consider a line of credit if you’ll be able to pay off your balance in a reasonably short time frame.
 Much like your personal credit score, your business credit score depends on how much credit you have available.
-It’s perfectly fine to borrow funds occasionally but only if you pay most (if not all) of it back relatively quickly.
-For this reason, you should not carry high balances on business credit cards as well as lines of credit.
+It’s perfectly fine to borrow funds occasionally, but only if you pay most (if not all) of it back relatively quickly.
+For this reason, you should not carry high balances on business credit cards and lines of credit.